 8 ounces thick cut bacon, diced

-Add vegetables to pan and cook until onions are translucent and carrots and celery are beginning to soften, 4-5 minutes.
+Add vegetables to pan and cook until onions are translucent and carrots and celery are beginning to soften, 4 to 5 minutes.

 Add garlic and tomato paste and cook, stirring, for another minute or until fragrant.

 Add chicken broth, water, beans, bay leaves, thyme, salt, pepper, and half of bacon.
-Bring to boil, reduce to simmer and cook, partially covered, for 15-20 minutes or until vegetables are soft.
+Bring to boil, reduce to simmer and cook, partially covered, for 15 to 20 minutes or until vegetables are soft.

-4 cups chicken broth, unsalted, 3 cups water, 3 (15 oz) cans great northern beans, rinsed and drained, 2 bay leaves, 1 teaspoon fresh thyme, 1 teaspoon kosher salt, 1/4 teaspoon coarse ground black pepper
+4 cups chicken broth, unsalted, 3 cups water, 3 cans (15 ounces each) great northern beans, rinsed and drained, 2 bay leaves, 1 teaspoon fresh thyme, 1 teaspoon kosher salt, ¼ teaspoon coarse ground black pepper

 Remove and discard bay leaves.
 Remove about half of the soup, and puree the remaining soup using either a hand-held immersion blender or a traditional blender.
 Stir blended and unblended soup together and add remaining bacon, reserving some to garnish, if desired.